svanoort/pipeline-testcases/README.md

 ## Notes

+### February 17, 2017

-When creating a stage, the use of parenthesis around the stage name, and curly braces around its body, as shown below, is the *proper* way.
+When creating a stage, the use of parenthesis around the stage name, and curly braces around its body, as shown below, is the correct, current way.
 Doing so without is deprecated, and you'll see this message in your console log:

 Using the ‘stage’ step without a block argument is deprecated